ascii27/shabe/README.md

 go run main.go
 ```

-The server will start on port 8080 by default.
+The server will start on the configured port (default: 8080).

 #### Using Docker